 Connecting Kids to Nature

-As part of our mission to stimulate curiosity and cultivate learning at the age of wonder, ECM will tie the Micro Forest into our new Phillips 66 STEM Forest Exhibit opening Summer 2021.
+As part of our mission to stimulate curiosity and cultivate learning at the age of wonder, ECM will tie the Micro Forest into our Phillips 66 STEM Forest Exhibit.

 This hands-on exhibit brings the outside indoors, giving kids the chance to create their own woodland creatures, explore our Canopy Tree House, and discover steps they can take to protect our natural ecosystem.
 Plus, their caregivers can learn more about the ECM Micro Forest as well as selecting the perfect native trees for their own homes!

 Thanks to a donation of land from Cedarhurst Senior Living and financial support from Phillips 66, ECM will plant 100 trees in March 2021 to populate Edwardsville’s first micro forest, located along Route 143.
 Our goal is to add 100 trees each year over the next 12 years to grow the greenspace into a two-acre forest preserve by 2033.

 ECM worked closely with Forest ReLeaf, a nonprofit in St. Louis, to identify those native trees that will have the biggest impact on expanding the area’s biodiversity and improving our air quality, including Black Gum, Bur Oak, Serviceberry, and Hawthorne varieties